-- a) Motion for modification of sentence pursuant to K.S.A.
-21-4603(2), when appropriate; - b) Motion for release on appeal bond pursuant to K.S.A.
-22-2804, when appropriate; - c) Notice of appeal in a timely manner, unless a waiver of the right to appeal has been signed by the defendant; - i) Upon filing the Notice of Appeal, obtain a court order for the trial transcript and a transcript of any pretrial or post trial proceedings from which a claim of error may arise;
+- a) Motion for release on appeal bond pursuant to K.S.A.
+22-2804, when appropriate; - b) Notice of appeal in a timely manner, unless a waiver of the right to appeal has been signed by the defendant; - i) Upon filing the Notice of Appeal, obtain a court order for the trial transcript and a transcript of any pretrial or post-trial proceedings from which a claim of error may arise; - ii) Upon filing the Notice of Appeal, obtain an order from the district court appointing the Appellate Defender Office as counsel for the appeal and file the Order of Appointment with the Clerk of the District Court within five (5) days of the filing of the Notice of Appeal; - iii) Submit a draft of the docketing statement and all documents necessary to docket the appeal required by Supreme Court Rule 2.041 to the Appellate Defender within ten (10) days of the filing of the Notice of Appeal; and - iv) Submit a listing of all hearings in which a record was taken to the Appellate Defender, including dates within ten (10) days of the filing of the Notice of Appeal. - B) Non-felony Cases (Misdemeanor, Traffic, Contempt, Care and Treatment, and Juvenile) - 1) The court shall assign counsel from the applicable public defender office, unless the office has a conflict or the circumstances otherwise warrant an attorney from the non-felony panel.

-- ii) Upon filing the Notice of Appeal, obtain an order from the district court appointing the State Appellate Defender as counsel for the appeal and file the Order of Appointment with the Clerk of the District Court within five (5) days of the filing of the Notice of Appeal; - iii) Submit a draft of the docketing statement and all documents necessary to docket the appeal required by Supreme Court Rule 2.041 to the Appellate Defender within ten (10) days of the filing of the Notice of Appeal; and - iv) Submit a listing of all hearings in which a record was taken to the Appellate Defender, including dates within ten (10) days of the filing of the Notice of Appeal. - B) Non-felony Cases (Misdemeanor, Traffic, Contempt, Care and Treatment, and Juvenile) - 1) Attorneys assigned to the non-felony panel shall be limited to those attorneys who volunteer and are approved by the District Judges of the Seventh Judicial District, or who are otherwise appointed by said judges.
-To be eligible for the non-felony panel, attorneys must: - a) Not be an employee of the State of Kansas; and - b) Attend the annual seminar on criminal law and procedure sponsored and presented by the Douglas County Bar Association if: - i) They have graduated from law school or become a member of the Kansas Bar within three (3) years of the time they propose to join the panel; and - ii) They have not been a member of the Douglas County non-felony panel for a period of at least three (3) years prior to the time they wish to be on the panel. - 2) Attorneys appointed to the non-felony panel shall serve thereon for a minimum period of one (1) year after the date of their approval unless sooner released due to illness, ineligibility, or for good cause by order of the chief judge. - 3) Appointment of counsel from the non-felony panel may be by rotation or otherwise, provided that no judge shall appoint the same attorney another time until all other members of the non-felony panel have been appointed by such judge the same number of times. - 4) An appointed attorney's responsibility in a misdemeanor case ends with the filing of any of the following: - a) Order of withdrawal - b) Order of dismissal - c) Diversion order staying prosecution - d) Thirty (30) days after the issuance of a bench warrant for failure to appear.
+- 2) Attorneys assigned to the non-felony panel shall be limited to those attorneys who volunteer and are approved by the District Judges of the Seventh Judicial District, or who are otherwise appointed by said judges.
+To be eligible for the non-felony panel, attorneys must: - a) Not be an employee of the State of Kansas; and - b) Attend the annual seminar on criminal law and procedure sponsored and presented by the Douglas County Bar Association if: - i) They have graduated from law school or become a member of the Kansas Bar within three (3) years of the time they propose to join the panel; and - ii) They have not been a member of the Douglas County non-felony panel for a period of at least three (3) years prior to the time they wish to be on the panel. - 3) Attorneys appointed to the non-felony panel shall serve thereon for a minimum period of one (1) year after the date of their approval unless sooner released due to illness, ineligibility, or for good cause by order of the chief judge. - 4) Appointment of counsel from the non-felony panel may be by rotation or otherwise, provided that no judge shall appoint the same attorney another time until all other members of the non-felony panel have been appointed by such judge the same number of times. - 5) An appointed attorney's responsibility in a misdemeanor case ends with the filing of any of the following: - a) Order of withdrawal - b) Order of dismissal - c) Diversion order staying prosecution - d) Thirty (30) days after the issuance of a bench warrant for failure to appear.